Vaaname Ellai: Production

 After the release of Ek Duuje Ke Liye (1981), Balachander was upset on learning of numerous people wanting to commit suicide the way it happened in the film.
 Lakshmi Vijayakumar, a psychiatrist, suggested he make a film showing "the thought of suicide in a positive light — to go through struggle, but overcome it and realise that life is worth living".
 This laid the foundation for Vaaname Ellai.
-The film marked the acting debut of actors Madhan Bob and Dhamu as a comedian who went on to become popular.
+The film marked the acting debut of Madhan Bob and Dhamu as comedians who went on to become popular.
 Bob had been recommended to Balachander by his father's friend.